zzxwill/oss/intl.en-US/API Reference/Bucket operations/DeleteBucketLifecycle.md

 # DeleteBucketLifecycle {#reference_wl1_xsw_tdb .reference}

-The DeleteBucketLifecycle interface is used to delete the lifecycle configuration of a specified bucket.
+Deletes the lifecycle rules for a specified bucket.
+After you delete all lifecycle rules for a specified bucket by using this API, the objects stored in the bucket are no longer automatically deleted because of the lifecycle rules.
+Only the owner of a bucket can delete the lifecycle rules for the bucket.

 ## Request syntax {#section_krp_cjw_bz .section}

 ```
-DELETE /? lifecycle HTTP/1.1
+DELETE /?lifecycle HTTP/1.1
 Host: BucketName.oss.aliyuncs.com
 Date: GMT Date
 Authorization: SignatureValue
 ```

-## Detail analysis {#section_af4_djw_bz .section}

--   This operation deletes all lifecycle rules of a specified bucket.
-After that, no objects are automatically deleted in this bucket.
--   If the bucket or lifecycle does not exist, a 404 not found error is returned.
-The error code is NoSuchBucket or NoSuchLifecycle.
--   Only the bucket owner can delete the lifecycle configuration of a bucket.
-If you try to operate a bucket which does not belong to you, OSS returns the 403  Forbidden error with the error code: AccessDenied.Forbidden error, error code: AccessDenied.

 ## Examples {#section_qwg_2jw_bz .section}

-**Request example:**
+Request example:

 ```
-DELETE /? lifecycle HTTP/1.1
+DELETE /?lifecycle HTTP/1.1
 Host: BucketName.oss.aliyuncs.com
 Date: Mon, 14 Apr 2014 01:17:35 GMT
 Authorization: OSS qn6qrrqxo2oawuk53otfjbyc:6ZVHOehYzxoC1yxRydPQs/CnMZU=

 ```

-**Response example:**
+Response example:

 ```
 HTTP/1.1 204 No Content